'Cautious optimism' abounds in Asia commodities: Russell

-SINGAPORE (Reuters) - There appears to be an outbreak of “cautious optimism” in the Asian commodities sector.
+SINGAPORE, May 28 (Reuters) - - There appears to be an outbreak of “cautious optimism” in the Asian commodities sector.

 It was easy to lose track of the number of times the phrase popped up in presentations and conversations at four major commodities conferences in the region in the past two weeks.